FlexpaFlexpa

 #How it works

-For IAL2 flows where multiple sources are discovered under a single Consent, Flexpa automatically creates bidirectional FHIR Patient.link entries between Patient resources after each data sync completes.
+For IAL2 and IAL1 search flows where multiple sources are grouped under a single Consent, Flexpa automatically creates bidirectional FHIR Patient.link entries between Patient resources after each data sync completes.

 Two link types are used:

-• refer — added to each source Patient, pointing to the IAL2 Patient.
-Signals that this record defers to the identity-verified master for identity resolution.
+• refer — added to each source Patient, pointing to the master Patient.
+Signals that this record defers to the master for identity resolution.

-• seealso — added to the IAL2 Patient, pointing to each source Patient.
+• seealso — added to the master Patient, pointing to each source Patient.
 Signals that additional data exists at the referenced source.

-The IAL2 Patient acts as the authoritative identity anchor.
+The master Patient acts as the identity anchor for the Consent.
 Source-specific Patients retain their original demographics as received from each payer or provider.
+When both IAL2 and IAL1 master candidates exist on the same Consent, Flexpa prefers the IAL2 master.

 #Resource tagging